-- 1. The Professional Caucus shall elect the Graduate Trustee.
-Any candidate for Graduate Trustee must be a professional member of the Association as defined by Article III and satisfy one of the following criteria: 1) Have earned an M.D. or D.O. degree; or 2) Anticipate earning an M.D. or D.O. degree by July 1 of the current year AND have previously served as a national officer in the Association. - 2.
+- 1. The Graduate and Professional Caucus shall elect the Graduate Trustee.
+Any candidate for Graduate Trustee must be a member of the Association as defined by Article III and satisfy one of the following criteria: 1) Have earned an M.D. or D.O. degree; or 2) Anticipate earning an M.D. or D.O. degree by July 1 of the current year AND have previously served as a national officer in the Association. - 2.
 Qualifications to participate in voting for the Graduate Trustee shall be: - a.
 Professional member of the Association as defined in Article III, Section I, or - b.
-Medical member of the Association as defined in Article III, Section 3, subsection A, who also meets the qualifications of being a graduating senior of the Association, expecting to receive an M.D. or D.O. degree in the same academic year of the election. - 3.
+Medical member of the Association as defined in Article III, Section 3, subsection A, who also meets the qualifications of being a graduating senior of the Association, expecting to receive an M.D. or D.O. degree in the same academic year of the election. - c.
+Graduate member of the Association as defined in Article III. - 3.
 Each member of the Professional Caucus shall be entitled to one (1) vote in the election of the Graduate Trustee. - 4.
 In instances when there are greater than two candidates for Graduate Trustee, the election shall use a system of instant runoff voting outlined in Sec.
 I(A)2.